 Essential ingredients for effectively fostering innovation in your organisation

 The Innovation Wheel acts as an innovation heatmap for your organisation.

 The 5-point scale works in a heatmap where the WARM colours are problematic and the COOLER colours suggest that things are looking good.
 The scale starts with red where innovation is little more than corporate speak and ends with blue where things are “chilled” and where innovation is integrated across the board.Take the quiz >

 Rachel Audigé is a creativity and innovation coach, speaker and advisor.
-She harnesses 25 years in marketing in Australia and overseas and is a certified Systematic Inventive Thinking Facilitator.
+She harnesses 25 years in marketing internationally and is a certified Systematic Inventive Thinking Facilitator.
 She runs the Melbourne-based S.I.T. business and works with organisations in Australia and New Zealand to give them inventive and resourceful ways of improving processes, productivity, system design and products & services.
-This is through training, result-focused projects or strategic support to drive innovation communities.
+Talk to her about training, projects or strategic support to drive innovation communities.

-Rachel was a valued mentor on CSIRO’s Innovation program, ON Prime.
-She is a member of Professional Speakers Australia , League of Intrapreneurs, The Churchill Club & Bayside Business Network.
+Rachel was a valued mentor on CSIRO’s Innovation program, Ascend.
+She is a member of Professional Speakers Australia and The League of Intrapreneurs.
 She lectures at on the UTS Bachelor of Creative Intelligence & Innovation program.
 She is also a speaker for The Executive Connection (TEC).
 She is writing 'UnBlinkered' : Audacious alternatives for Breakthrough Ideas' and has published two white papers.